M G Vassanji

 M G Vassanji: Essays on His Works

-A diverse collection of interpretive essays, with an extended interview with the author.
+A collection of interpretive essays on the author, along with an extended interview.